Analyzing the gamma-ray activity of neutrino emitter candidates: comparing TXS 0506+056 with other blazars: Expected neutrino emission

-As explained in the previous section, we obtain the expected neutrino flux considering the Fermi-LAT data as emission from particles produced in the pion decays considering different proportionality constants $K$.
-We apply this scenario~\citep{2015MNRAS.448.2412P} for different time bins, following the EBL modeling described by~\citep{Franceschini08} and assuming an SED described by a power law with exponential cutoff.
-The neutrino flux obtained for the entire period of Fermi-LAT data taking is then compared to the discovery potential of IceCube telescope for the same time period.
-The position of the source as well as the energy of expected neutrinos are also considered while obtaining the discovery potential flux.
-This analysis is aimed at finding the minimum activity period needed to observe a possible EHE track-like event correlating the emission of photons of $\mathcal{O}(10^2)$ GeV with the neutrinos of $\mathcal{O}(10^2)$ TeV in the jet of the blazar.
-In the Fig.~\ref{fig:OP-TXS-nuLC} we report the two cases of $K$ = 1.0 and $K$ = 0.4 for two of the blazars that we report in the sample: TXS 0506+056 and OP 313.
-We report two different discovery potentials for the IceCube experiment, respectively the~\citep{2017ApJ...835..151A} and the~\citep{disc_new}.
+This analysis is aimed at finding the optimal activity period needed to observe a possible EHE track-like event correlating the emission of photons of $\mathcal{O}(10^2)$ GeV with the neutrinos of $\mathcal{O}(10^2)$ TeV in the jet of the blazar.
+In Fig.~\ref{fig:OP-TXS-nuLC} and Fig.~\ref{fig:PKS-GB6-nuLC} we report the two cases of $K$ = 1.0 and $K$ = 0.5 for three of the blazars that we find in the sample: OP 313, GB6 J1040+0617 and PKS 1454-354, while for TXS 0506+056 we consider $K$ = 0.1 and $K$ = 0.5.